jywu20/Notes/Computer Science/Circuit/HDL.md

 the function just stays in the idle state and the value of the register `result`, which is garbage, is not injected to `output`).

+Just like the case in software engineering, in hardware designing, we can either write a stream-to-stream program, or a stream-to-array program.
+In the second case, we may still have stream-to-stream components (e.g. pipelines) in the design but eventually the stream gets collapsed into an array with an collection operation.

+One problem is how can two stream-to-stream functions be used together.
+We definitely can't do `func1(&stream1); func2(stream1, &stream2);`
+as it requires `func1` to finish first.
+In Java we have things like `stream.map(...).reduce(...)`.
+We can imagine implementing the same thing in HLS;
+note that the function call chain should be compile time decided or otherwise the code can't be synthesized as it involves dynamic allocation of resources.
+A more low-level programming paradigm is probably launching two threads, which in the context of HLS is just adding two modules that run together.
+This is known as [data-driven task level parallelism in Vitis HLS](#parallelism).
+Note that from the perspective of software engineering, the threads are launched by some launching functions, but in HLS the function calls are synthesized as directly putting the hardware implementations of the threads as submodules of the top-level module
+(therefore dynamic thread dispatching is not allowed, which is expected because dynamic function calls involves dynamic memory allocation).
+A "wait until thread finish" loop should be synthesized as an additional state in the state variable of the top-level module.
+(This however is not supported by Vitis HLS, and is not necessary anyway - see discussion [here](#parallelism))

 ## Sequential relation between function calls

 The program `func1(a, b, &c); func2(c);` requires `func2` to run after `func1` is finished